Hokkaido Hokkaido Explore Japan's northernmost prefecture

 Bolta ningyo are dolls welded from bolts, nuts, washers and other components, made in Muroran, a city of iron in Hokkaido.
 The five-centimeter-high bolta character comes in 100 poses, appearing as a warlord, musician, singer, tennis player, tea ceremony master, astronomer, thinker and many other guises.

-As the snow melts, Hokkaido transforms.
-Hokkaido's northern location means its cherry blossom season is later in the year, in May.
+When the snow melts, Hokkaido is transformed.
+Hokkaido's northern location means the cherry blossom season is later than in other parts of Japan, with blossoms appearing in the second half of May.

 Summer is lavender season in Hokkaido, and there are dozens of other flower festivals too.
-The last mountain snows melt, allowing opportunities for hiking, mountain biking, rafting and other green season sports.
+The last mountain snows melt, allowing opportunities for hiking, mountain biking, golf, rafting and other green season sports.
+It is also less humid and cooler than other parts of Japan.

-Hokkaido is synonymous with skiing in Japan.
+When it comes to skiing in Japan, Hokkaido is a popular destination for powder snow.
 Don't miss a chance to glide down the slopes of the Niseko, Rusutsu or Furano resorts after a fresh snowfall.
-Sapporo's world-renowned winter snow festival, with its massive snow and ice sculptures, attracts thousands of people every year.
+The Sapporo Snow Festival, with its giant snow and ice sculptures, attracts thousands of visitors every year.
+Drift ice boat cruises and 'drift ice walks' on the ice floes are also becoming increasingly popular.